nepi-engine/nepi_setup/NEPI_DEV_PC_SETUP.md

 # NEPI User PC Setup

-This tutorial will walk you through setting up a linux PC for connecting to a NEPI device.
+This tutorial will walk you through setting up a Linux or MAC PC for connecting to a NEPI device.

+**NOTE:** For Window's PC's you can still connect and interact with the NEPI Device following the setup tutorials in the last section, but if you want to do actual NEPI Software development on your Windows PC, you will first need to install and start a Ubuntu Virtual Environment on your PC with both internet and either Wired or WiFi access from within the virtual environment.
+There are many good online tutorials on this process such as https://automaticaddison.com/how-to-install-ubuntu-22-04-virtual-machine-on-a-windows-pc/

 For detailed tutorials on NEPI User PC Setup processes see the "NEPI Getting Started" turoials at:
 [NEPI Tutorials](https://www.nepi.com/tutorials)